 - A demonstrated inability to afford the fees at a Catholic school, eg the family has a health care card.

 - The family is supportive of the ethos, values and mission of Catholic education

-Bursaries are awarded based on the funding available and the cases which demonstrate the greatest need.
-The provision of supporting financial documentation is necessary before any expression of interest form, or renewal of bursary, can be processed.
+Bursaries are awarded at the discretion of the committee, based on greatest need, and funding availability.
+Supporting financial documentation is necessary before any expression of interest form, or renewal of bursary, can be processed.
 Special consideration may be given to students who are socially, culturally, spiritually or emotionally disadvantaged.

 The Fund does not subsidise families currently enrolled in Catholic schools, rather, the aim is to help families for whom a Catholic education for their children is far beyond their reach.
 The criteria is limited to families not currently enrolled in the Catholic system or those heavily burdened by the transition into secondary Catholic schooling.
 If you would like to enquire about financial assistance for a child who is currently enrolled in Catholic School please contact the Principal of your school.